suncoast-devs/handbook/lessons/cs-files-reading-and-writing/index.md

       // Creates a stream reader to get information from our file var fileReader = new StreamReader("numbers.csv");

+      // Create a configuration that indicates this CSV file has no header var config = new CsvConfiguration(CultureInfo.InvariantCulture)
+      {
+          // Tell the reader not to interpret the first
+          // row as a "header" since it is just the
+          // first number.
+          HasHeaderRecord = false,
+      };

-      // Create a CSV reader to parse the stream into CSV format var csvReader = new CsvReader(fileReader, CultureInfo.InvariantCulture);
+      // Create a CSV reader to parse the stream into CSV format var csvReader = new CsvReader(fileReader, config);

-      // Tell the CSV reader not to interpret the first row as a header, otherwise the first number will be skipped csvReader.Configuration.HasHeaderRecord = false;
+      // Creates a list of numbers we will be tracking
+      //
+      //            reader
+      //                      read rows from the stream
+      //                                 each row is an int

-      // Get the records from the CSV reader, as `int` and finally as a `List` var numbers = csvReader.GetRecords<int>().ToList();
+      //                                        Give me back a List (List<int>) var numbers = csvReader.GetRecords<int>().ToList();

       // Close the reader